 RENT TO OWN A HOME – BEWARE THE RISKS

 The article from the Toronto Star talks about the risks involved in rent to own.
-We agree that people should be 100% knowledgeable on what they are getting into.
+We agree that people should be 100% knowledgeable about what they are getting into.
 But articles like this often point out the costs of renting to own, without pointing out the benefits.

 Benefits such as